 I teach movements in schools that are performed in the classroom for only 15 minutes a day that provide profound improvements to learning, self-confidence, managing emotions and behaviour which leads to higher grades in end of year exam results.
 Teachers report they have seen amazing and quick changes in their children with improvements in Reading, Writing, Attention, Focus, Comprehension, being able to sit still for longer and many more.

-Head teachers / Schools / Universities / SpLD teachers / Education Authorities I would like to introduce you to ‘The Movement Programme’.
-This has been specifically designed to help children aged between 8 – 13+ years to improve literacy skills and end of year results with clearly proven and last results.
+Schools / SpLD teachers / LSE’s / Education Department: I would like to introduce you to ‘The Movement Programme’.
+This has been specifically designed to help children aged between 8 – 13+ years to improve literacy skills and end of year results with clearly proven and lasting results.
 The programme, designed in 12 modules, is used in schools for 15 – 20 minutes every day, 5 days of the week for 12 weeks.
-It can also be assessed by parents at home to follow with their children and other family members.
+It can also be accessed by parents at home to follow with their children and other family members.
 Please contact me if you would like to access this successful programme.
 Please click on the video below to learn more about it.
 I know the creator of this programme personally.

 I give talks and demonstrations about the reflexes and how to recognise the signs in the classroom that most teachers will recognise.
+I can teach you movements you can take back into the classroom and use straightaway.
 Please contact me if this interests you.

-On the Testimonial page there is a comment from a School’s Inspection Service in the UK.
-Also comments from people that have been on my training courses and have used the techniques back in their school, and also from parents.
+On the Testimonial page there are many comments from various people, and one particular one from a School’s Inspection Service in the UK.
+There are comments from my clients, parents, professionals and people that have been on my training courses that have used the techniques back in their schools or practices.

 If you have any questions, or would like to make an appointment, please write in the ‘Quick Enquiry’ box at the top on the right.